 South Dakota Combined Basketball Tournaments Recommended to End

-The South Dakota High School Activities Association basketball advisory committee has recommended the end of the combined state basketball tournaments.
+The South Dakota High School Activities Association basketball advisory committee has recommended an end to the combined state basketball tournaments.

 Brandon Valley basketball coach Brent Deckert recommended that the combined state basketball tournaments come to an end beginning with the 2020-2021 season.
 Deckert's motion for the end of the combined tournaments passed with a unanimous 7-0 vote.
 The recommendation will now move to the board of directors meetings for discussion, with a vote to change the format taking place in June.